mzimm003/ISIC2024/docs/source/models/models.rst

 Version 1
 -----------
 A vision transformer taking features as query tokens for the decoder.
+Image and features are preprocessed, features are fed to a feature reducer, then all combined by a transformer to produce a classification.

 Preprocessing
 ^^^^^^^^^^^^^^^^
+**Images** - All image channels are linearly rescaled from [0,255] to [0,1].
-In the case of the ISIC dataset, the smallest images proved overly small...pad then crop...
+In the case of the ISIC dataset, the smallest images forced a smaller cropping of images than desired, so first images are padded to 200x200 (images larger than this are unpadded), then all images are cropped to 125x125.
+The cropping window positioning is selected randomly each time the image is loaded from the dataset.

+**Features** -

+    * Exclusions: Identification features are excluded from training data for being irrelevant to diagnosis.
+These include *"isic_id", "patient_id", "lesion_id", "attribution", "copyright_license"*.
+Further, features which exist only because of a confirmed diagnosis are excluded, including *"iddx_full", "iddx_1", "iddx_2", "iddx_3", "iddx_4", "iddx_5", "mel_mitotic_index", "mel_thick_mm",
+      "tbp_lv_dnn_lesion_confidence"*.
+    * Fill NaN: Some *"age_approx"* values are missing, so these are filled as -1 to help the model distinguish and lean less on this less distinctive information.

+Model
+^^^^^^^^^

+Training
+^^^^^^^^^^
+Balance dataset....